Now in its 4th year, it’s time for the 2025 BCSD Student Film Festival!

 We encourage student filmmakers to be creative and explore diverse themes within these guidelines.
 If you have any questions about the content guidelines, please feel free to email us.

-• The 2025 BCSD Student Film Festival will take place on Friday, May 16 (for elementary films), Saturday, May 17 (for middle school student films), and we are still finalizing screening plans for the high school screening.
+The 2025 BCSD Student Film Festival will take place on Friday, May 16 (for elementary films), and Monday, May 19 (for middle school and high school student films).

-All student filmmakers will receive a VIP pass good for both screenings!
-Exact screening times and the link to our ticketing website will be posted in April.
+All student filmmakers will receive a free VIP pass good for both screenings!
 We can’t wait to see you for another exciting red carpet event and celebration of student creativity!

 We have a range of sponsorship opportunities, each of which offers exclusive benefits, broad reach, and exposure to an engaged audience of more than 6,000 local residents.
 Your support will make this magical event sparkle and will advance the work of the Foundation!
 Thank you!